Enterprise-Neurosystem/edge-failure-prediction/database/README.md

 ocp_setup_db
 ```

-Setup local port forwarding to database (localhost:5432) on OpenShift

-You can connect to your database in OpenShift via `localhost:5432` while this command is running
+You can connect to your OpenShift database via `localhost:5432` while the following `oc port-forward` command is running

 ```
 oc -n ${NAMESPACE} \